-At any moment we can lose sight of everything we worked so hard for and want to give up completely.
-I learned so long as you keep moving we will find our way and new strength.
+At any moment, we can lose sight of everything we worked so hard for and want to give up completely.
+I learned so long as you keep moving, you will find your way and new strength.
 The day I learned that very lesson was one of the most pivotal moments in my running.
 I was 26 miles into my 2nd 50 miler when the wheels came off and I found myself was trudging along trying to find the strength to go on.
 There were still hills ahead that can and will crush the freshest athletes.
 My family would be waiting for me at the only crew aid station around mile 33 to 35.
-At the moment I forget which it was but during my trudge one thing became clear that might be where my race would end.
+At the moment, I forget which it was, but during my trudge one thing became clear that might be where my race would end.

-Not sure if it was from poor nutrition, lack of will, or bad pacing but was in a bad patch.
-This was not a new experienced these but the feeling was tied to my roughest races to date.
-In those moments my legs felt drained and my mind followed losing all hope.
+Not sure if it was from poor nutrition, lack of will, or bad pacing but I was in a bad patch.
+This was not a new experience these but the feeling was tied to my roughest races to date.
+In those moments, my legs felt drained and my mind followed- losing all hope.

 “I am just not a good runner!”

 “Maybe I will quit, instead of climbing the last hill?”

 “I was just not prepared for this race.”